eiffel-community/eiffel-intelligence/wiki/running-rules-on-objects.md

       "buildCommand": null
     }

-## Test a list of rule sets on given list of events
+## Test a List of Rule-sets on Given List of Events
 This end point is to test a complete aggregation using rule sets for every event you need to be aggregated.
 And a list of events.
 The result is the aggregated object containing the desired information from the events as you